 ATGM missiles are intended for use against armour (obviously), but a creative operator of the system can surely find alternative and less conventional uses for it.
 Although it is a more technical projectile system than say an RPG or makeshift launcher, a briefly trained terrorist using a TOW in a kinetic scenario is not outside the realm of possibility.
 Potential ways an ATGM can be used are against machine-gun nests, groups of ground personnel, or even as a method of assassination (key leaders, state figureheads, etc).

 The size and requirements for its deployment realistically make it a weapon system better suited for a theatre like Syria, Yemen, or the recently rekindled Nagorno-Karabakh conflict between Azerbaijan and Armenia.
 Although it is possible to use it as an assassination tool, efficiency would require proper set conditions, such as time to set up without being spotted, and a proper range between the weapon and target.

 It is highly likely that the variation in foreign variants of the Raytheon TOW model is in circulation in the global arms trade, particularly to terrorist groups who are unable to access sales due to terrorism status or sanctions.
-Uses of ATGM systems in the Middle East has verified their availability, and intelligence sources and reporting has developed possibly leads to the origin of said weapons.
+Uses of Anti-Tank Guided Missile systems in the Middle East has verified their availability, and intelligence sources and reporting has developed possibly leads to the origin of said weapons.
 It is likely that there will be the continued use of ATGM systems by terrorist groups, and likely that the systems will be used for operations outside of anti-armour.

 Image: Syria Call (link)